GitlyHallows/ai-voice-salesman/README.md

    npm run dev
    ```

-## Environment Variables

-The following environment variables are required:

-- `VITE_AGENT_ID`: Your ElevenLabs agent ID
-- `VITE_ELEVENLABS_API_KEY`: Your ElevenLabs API key

 ## Tech Stack

 - React + TypeScript
 - Vite
 - TailwindCSS
 - ElevenLabs Voice AI

-## Deployment

-This project can be deployed on Netlify.
-Make sure to configure the environment variables in your Netlify dashboard.

 ## License